Story in Video Games part 3 - Heavy Blame

 Wow.
 What an exciting tutorial...

 The story of Heavy Rain is not necessarily terrible, but it's not good either.
 It's just a bland story with some bland plot twists and scenarios that, if they were part of a movie or novel, would probably have been cut out entirely.
-Half the scenes that occur in Heavy Rain are excessive, or unrelated to the plot or character arcs.
-For instance, there are some red herring serial killer characters that are seemingly unrelated—though still deserving of jail-time—as well as a mob-boss individual that was involved somehow with the Origami Killer, though I still don't know the details because it's difficult to care.
+Half the scenes that occur in Heavy Rain are excessive or unrelated to the plot or character arcs.
+For instance, there are some red herring serial killer characters that are seemingly unrelated—though still deserving of jail time—as well as a mob-boss individual that was involved somehow with the Origami Killer, though I still don't know the details because it's difficult to care.

 There are also some character dream sequences that appear in the middle of the game as well.
 The sequences have their own quick-time-events and require you to press a bunch of buttons rapidly and precisely, even though there's no real threat.
 The dreams don't actually mean anything in terms of telling the story.
 They're just there as padding and some were likely remnants of a character's storyline that was cut or reduced in some way to meet the development deadlines.

 Even the protagonists are bland as well.
 The sequences with the detective, Scott Shelby, end up being relatively pointless by the end with the middling amount of information that is provided during his arc.
 The main character, Ethan Mars gets most of the "high-tension" sequences where he could die and the player would be forced to continue the story without him.
-While these sequences are usually filled with frantic button-prompts, they're not that exciting due to the fact that the story is not intriguing enough to make the action sequences worth it.
+While these sequences are usually filled with frantic button prompts, they're not that exciting due to the fact that the story is not intriguing enough to make the action sequences worth it.
 As a character, Ethan is a depressed sad-sack, for legitimate reasons mind you, but there's not a whole lot else going for him to make him interesting.
 The only reason I'm interested in his survival is because I'm playing as him.
 The tension the game is trying to create during his scenes is based only on my desire not to fail, not on Ethan's survival.
 Then there's the journalist, Madison Paige.
 She is kind of shoe-horned into the story as the safety-net protagonist who is supposed to come in and help the main character if the player ends up killing him.
-She's also there as an excuse to show digital boobs and sleep with Ethan in a super awkward video game sex-scene.
+She's also there as an excuse to show digital boobs and sleeps with Ethan in a super awkward video game sex scene.

 Press X to sex